mebbert/Dark_and_Camouflaged_genes/camo_bed_files/README.md

 The fifth column shows repeat number for that camo group (i.e., the number of times this camouflaged region is repeated and the number regions listed in column four)

+## extraction.bed (previously the 'realign.bed').

+Shows which regions should be extracted for realignment.
+Should be passed as input into `samtools view` to extract low quality MAPQ reads from camo regions

 ## align_to.bed